What is Brain Fog and How to Treat it?

 In a study including 2,466 60-year-old patients, those with higher magnesium intake levels had better performances on cognitive tests and lower risks of developing cognitive impairments than those with low magnesium levels.

-Sleep disorders like sleep apnea can cause both oxygen and sleep deprivation.
 If you often wake up tired and brain fogged, consider asking your doctor for a sleep study to rule out sleep disorders.

 Stress and Traumas